 Neil’s research interests lie in the politics of contemporary media and culture.
-From an interdisciplinary critical media and cultural studies perspective, he writes about celebrity, sport, politics and politicians, film, television, and journalism.
+From a critical media and cultural studies perspective, he writes about celebrity, sport, politics and politicians, film, television, and journalism.
 He regularly presents his work at conferences in the UK and abroad, and his writing has appeared in a variety of academic publications.
-He is the co-editor, with Shelley Cobb, of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (New York: Bloomsbury Academic, 2015).
-He is also the Cultural Report section editor of the journal Celebrity Studies (Routledge).
+He is the co-editor of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (New York: Bloomsbury Academic, 2015), Capitalism, Crime and Media in the 21st Century (Palgrave Macmillan, forthcoming 2020), and special issues of Television and New Media on the TV show Friends and Celebrity Studies on populist political celebrities in contemporary Europe (Sept 2020).
+He has edited the Cultural Report section of the journal Celebrity Studies (Routledge) since 2015.

 Areas of expertise

 - Critical media studies | Cultural Studies | Celebrity Studies

 - Critical Theory | Ideology | Political Economy

 - Globalization | Capitalism | Nationalism | National identities

 - First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics, eds.
 Shelley Cobb and Neil Ewen (New York: Bloomsbury Academic, 2015).

 - Capitalism, Crime and Media in the 21st Century, eds.
 Neil Ewen, Alan Grattan, Marcus Leaning and Paul Manning (Basingstoke: Palgrave Macmillan, contracted; forthcoming).

 Edited Special Issues